memgraph/helm-charts/charts/memgraph-high-availability/README.md

 helm install <release-name> memgraph/memgraph-high-availability -f values.yaml
 ```

-## Running the Memgraph HA Helm Chart Locally
+## Running the Memgraph HA Helm Chart locally

-Running the Memgraph HA Helm Chart locally means that the cluster will be running only on one node.
-The affinity therefore
+To run Memgraph HA Helm Chart locally, affinity needs to be disabled because the cluster will be running on a single node.

-needs to be disabled.
-The command would look as follows:
+When you run Memgraph HA Helm Chart locally, it runs only one one node.

+To disable the affinity, run the following command with the specified set of flags:

 ```
 helm install <release-name> memgraph/memgraph-high-availability --set memgraph.env.MEMGRAPH_ENTERPRISE_LICENSE=<your-license>,memgraph.env.MEMGRAPH_ORGANIZATION_NAME=<your-organization-name>,memgraph.affinity.enabled=false
 ```

-The affinity is disabled either by running the command above, or modifying the `values.yaml` file.
+The affinity is disabled either by running the command above, or by modifying the `values.yaml` file.

 ## Configuration Options